Co-authors: TJ Ryan and Justine Davies

 So will you be covered for mental illness?

-Unfortunately what this means at present for travellers who have had or currently do have depression or another mental health concern – and who honestly tell their insurers about it – is that there are very few providers willing to offer even a basic level of coverage.
-As you can see from the table below, just 7 insurers say that travellers may still be covered if a claim arises directly or indirectly from depression:
+Unfortunately what this means at present for travellers who have had or currently do have depression or another mental health concern – and who honestly tell their insurers about it – is that there are few providers willing to offer a standard or even basic level of coverage.

 If you have been the victim of discrimination in insurance, you can contact the Public Interest Advocacy Centre or your local Legal Aid office for legal advice on your situation.
 You can also call, chat or email beyondblue from anywhere in Australia if you or someone you know is experiencing depression or anxiety.